pawaka2025/venuvia/docs/source/workflow1.rst

 As mentioned previously, each hyperedge will be ordered.
 Overlaps between hyperedges will also be allowed.

-Weights will also be assigned to each hyperedge, alongside their corresponding sigma values assuming that each hyperedge's configuration value θ has already been accounted for.
-Each hyperedge can be represented using a class with a variadic field setting but, for now let us go with this data structure:
+Weights will also be assigned to each hyperedge.
+It has already been assumed here that each hyperedge's inherent configuration value θ has already been accounted for to influnce the final values of each of these weights.

 obs = [
     {